 When I was a kid, there was always yogurt straining on the counter.
-My mom would make yogurt from scratch, then season and strain it into the thickest creamiest yogurt cheese.
-It was our version of cream cheese.
-Tangy, thick and flavorful, it was a staple and used in many applications.
+My mom would make homemade yogurt from scratch, then season it and strain it again in layers of cheesecloth over a bowl, until all the liquid ( called whey) drained out and it was ultra thick and creamy.
+We called yogurt cheese, or labneh cheese.
+It was her version of cream cheese.
+Tangy, thick and flavorful, it was a staple in our home and used in many ways!

 What is Labneh?

-Labneh is basically: a very thick, creamy, Middle Eastern style yogurt.
-It has the consistency of American cream cheese, but with a little more flavor, complexity and tang.
-And of the best part?
+Labneh is essentially, a soft and creamy Middle Eastern cheese made from strained yogurt with consistency of cream cheese, but with a little more flavor, complexity and tang.
+And the best part?
 It has all the healthy probiotics of cultured yogurt.
 In a nutshell, labneh is creamy dreamy heavenly goodness!
 The perfect canvas for all your creative toppings.
 And I can’t wait to see what you do with this!

-- In a nutshell, season full-fat yogurt with salt, then strain for 24-48 hours.
-That’s it!
-Simple, easy and delicious!
+- Season full-fat yogurt with salt, then strain for 24-48 hours until it is the thick and creamy in consistency.

 - 4 cups yogurt will yeild 2 cups labneh